 If you want something gentler and less expensive (by half!) than the P50 and Drunk Elephant, this is a good bet.
 It contains a blend of exfoliating acids like lactic and azaleic, which will work steadily (albeit slightly more slowly) to polish and gently slough off dead skin.

 Considered a gentler dupe to P50, this has cult status in the U.K., where it’s often sold out.
 With 5 percent glycolic acid, it’s strong enough to be effective but not irritating.
 Former Cut beauty editor Ashley Weatherford swears by it.
 (It comes in a more potent pad form as well.)

-The Gentle Exfoliator
+The Best-Smelling Exfoliator

 If you’re into clean skin care and have skin that’s too sensitive to use acids, try this.
 You can add it to an existing cleanser as a sort of a booster shot.
 Mix a little into your palm like you’re pouring salt from a shaker, and it will turn into a gentle froth.
 Use it enough, and you’ll have a face that feels like a baby’s bottom and smells like freshly baked strawberry rhubarb pie (and not in an artificial way, either).

 This is an extremely potent chemical exfoliator — so much so that beauty editors refer to it as “Jesus in a bottle.”
 There are seven different P50 products, all with slightly different names.
 The original is the strongest but may not be best for sensitive skin.
 The skin-care obsessives on Reddit consider P50 PIGM 400 a holy-grail product because it’s gentle yet sturdy — ideal for people with hyperpigmentation issues and those who struggle with skin tone.
 “There’s no denying it smells awful, but it’s worth the odor and the price tag,” says Dr. Hartman.
 “It keeps your skin hydrated and moisturized while making it really bright.”